PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 2: End-to-end D-RaNGe

 \section{Case Study \#2: End-to-end D-RaNGe}

-D-RaNGe~\cite{kim.hpca19} (Section~\ref{sec:background_pudram}) proposes a DRAM-based true random number generator that leverages the randomness in DRAM activation latency ($tRCD$) failures.
-We implement support for D-RaNGe in PiDRAM by enabling access to DRAM with reduced (i.e., below manufacturer recommendations) activation latency.
+{Prior work on DRAM-based random number generation techniques~\cite{olgun2021quactrng,kim.hpca19,talukder2019exploiting} do not integrate and evaluate their techniques end-to-end in a real system.} \revdel{D-RaNGe~\cite{kim.hpca19} (Section~\ref{sec:background_pudram}) {is a state-of-the-art} DRAM-based true random number generat{ion technique} that leverages the randomness in DRAM activation latency ($tRCD$) failures.} We evaluate one DRAM-based true random number generation technique, D-RaNGe~\cite{kim.hpca19}, end-to-end using PiDRAM.
+We implement support for D-RaNGe in PiDRAM by enabling \omi{access to DRAM with} reduced activation latency (i.e., \omi{$tRCD$ set to values lower than} manufacturer recommendations).